gurunandan-bhat/vernarch/content/regions/himalayas.md

 ones to an extent.
 In the foot-hills of Himachal an interesting heritage village in Himachal Pradesh is Pragpur, with a number of styles varying from traditional vernacular to some with an admixture of colonial inputs.

+{{< figure src="/images/regions/Uttarkhand, Almora 008.png" caption="**Vernacular town house structures in Almora, Uttarakhand.** Built shoulder-to-shoulder, these residences of traders and merchants with wooden façades are in the main bazaar with multiple windows for interaction with the street below" width="100%" class="essay-image" >}}

 {{<blockquote position="right">}}there are considerable design differences between the urban and rural houses and the latter would have a place for the family animals right under the house with a trap door in